Unidocs1/sphinx_repo_manager/source/platform/install/onprem.rst

 ========================

 This article details the steps to install the AcceleratXR platform to an on-premises Kubernetes cluster using Helm.
-Before you begin make sure that all `pre-requisites <prerequisites>`_ have been installed and configured correctly.
+Before you begin make sure that all :doc:`pre-requisites <prerequisites>` have been installed and configured correctly.

 Clone the Helm Chart
 ====================